 This is another one of the common questions that you might be faced with in your interview.
 These questions are designed to gauge how you performed in the past, and how that could be an indicator of how you will perform moving forward.

 They want clear, concrete examples of situations you’ve had to take initiative and solve real problems.

-They are gauging your problem solving skills and your critical thinking skills, so discuss the challenge, how you responded and what you achieved from it.
+They are gauging your problem solving skills and your critical thinking skills, so explain the challenge you faced.
+Discuss how you overcame the example and what the result was.

 It will also help you know who you are talking to.
-That can help break the ice and shows that you are intelligent and did your homework.
+Knowing who you are planning on talking to or who might be interviewing you will help break the ice, showcases that you are intelligent, and that you did your homework.